madlabsinc/mevn-cli/README.md

 ### Prerequisites

-- Npm - it is a package manager for the JavaScript programming language.
+- npm - It is the package manager for node.
 - Node.js -Node.js is an open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser.
 - Git - Git is a version control system for tracking changes in computer files and coordinating work on those files among multiple people.
 It is primarily used for source code management in software development.